FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 ## R Enviroment

-Required R libraries are installed or load with:
+Required R libraries are installed or loaded into the environment with:

 ```{r eval=FALSE}
 #install or read libraries